bahmutov/sudoku-app-base/README.md

 - installing Cypress and setting up a testing project
 - writing your first full end-to-end test
+  - the loads spec
+  - the modes spec
+  - the hint spec
 - controlling the time in your application to make the tests fast
+  - the timer spec
 - writing your first React component test
+  - pick the testing framework
+  - write the Timer component spec
+  - numbers component spec
+  - difficulty component spec
+  - overlay component spec with network stubbing
 - running Cypress tests on CI using GitHub Actions

 The workshop should take 2-3 hours following the instructor's lead.